colaisr/research_flow/docs/MASTER_PLAN.md

   - Export user statistics

 **Testing Checklist for Phase 0**:
-- [ ] Can register new user
+- [x] Can register new user
-- [ ] Personal organization is auto-created on registration
+- [x] Personal organization is auto-created on registration
-- [ ] User is org_admin of their personal org
+- [x] User is org_admin of their personal org
-- [ ] Can login/logout
+- [x] Can login/logout
-- [ ] Index page shows without login
+- [x] Index page shows without login
-- [ ] User settings page works
+- [x] User settings page works
-- [ ] Admin can access admin settings
+- [x] Admin can access admin settings
-- [ ] Can create additional organization (beyond personal)
+- [x] Can create additional organization (beyond personal)
-- [ ] Can invite user to organization
+- [x] Can invite user to organization
+- [x] Can add user directly (temporary, for testing)
-- [ ] Invited user can accept invitation
+- [x] Invited user can accept invitation
-- [ ] User can belong to multiple organizations (personal + shared)
+- [x] User can belong to multiple organizations (personal + shared)
-- [ ] Organization selector appears in navigation
+- [x] Organization selector appears in sidebar (compact workspace switcher)
-- [ ] Can switch between organizations (complete context switch)
+- [x] Can switch between organizations (complete context switch)
-- [ ] Current organization context persists across sessions
+- [x] Current organization context persists across sessions
-- [ ] Complete separation: When in org A context, only see org A resources
+- [x] Complete separation: When in org A context, only see org A resources
-- [ ] Cannot see resources from other organizations (even if member)
+- [x] Cannot see resources from other organizations (even if member)
-- [ ] Switching organizations reloads page/refetches data
+- [x] Switching organizations reloads page/refetches data
-- [ ] New resources created in current organization context ONLY
+- [x] New resources created in current organization context ONLY
-- [ ] Resources belong to organizations (never NULL)
+- [x] Resources belong to organizations (never NULL)
-- [ ] Can access resources from personal org (when in personal org context)
+- [x] Can access resources from personal org (when in personal org context)
-- [ ] Can access resources from shared orgs (when in that org's context)
+- [x] Can access resources from shared orgs (when in that org's context)
-- [ ] Backend enforces organization context filtering on all resource endpoints
+- [x] Backend enforces organization context filtering on all resource endpoints
+- [x] Can leave organization (if org_user, cannot leave personal org)
-- [ ] Feature enablement works (can't access disabled features)
+- [ ] Feature enablement works (can't access disabled features) - Phase 0.3
-- [ ] Admin can view user statistics
+- [ ] Admin can view user statistics - Phase 0.4
-- [ ] Admin can change user roles
+- [ ] Admin can change user roles - Phase 0.4

 ---